-At St Wystan's School and Nursery we recognise that all members of the school community have rights, but with these come responsibilities:
+At St Wystan's School we recognise that all members of the school community have rights, but with these come responsibilities:

-- It is the school's aim to ensure that all children share a common educational experience within the bounds of acceptable behaviour; - We endeavour to create an ethos based on tolerance and mutual respect, which is conducive to the learning and social development of all children; - The purpose of the policy is to state clearly what our expectations are, and how we will deal with inappropriate behaviour at school.
+- It is the School's aim to ensure that all children share a common educational experience within the bounds of acceptable behaviour; - We endeavour to create an ethos based on tolerance and mutual respect, which is conducive to the learning and social development of all children; - The purpose of the policy is to state clearly what our expectations are, and how we will deal with inappropriate behaviour at school.

 This policy needs to be continuously evaluated to ensure we are meeting the high standards that we set ourselves.
-The policy has regard for the Equality Act 2010, including issues related to pupils with special educational needs or disabilities and how reasonable judgements are made for these pupils.
-As part of this policy we believe that all children and adults have the right to work in a supportive, caring environment in which pupils feel safe and free from bullying and harassment; please see Antibullying inc. Cyber Policy.
-As part of supporting our pupils, we ensure that pupils are able to understand and respond to risk, for example risks associated with extremism, new technology, substance misuse, knives and gangs, personal relationships and personal safety.
+The policy has regard for the Equality Act 2010, including issues related to pupils with special educational needs or disabilities and reasonable adjustments are made for these pupils.
+We believe that all children and adults have the right to work in a supportive, caring environment in which pupils feel safe and free from bullying and harassment; please see Anti-bullying inc. Cyber Policy.
+As part of supporting our pupils, we ensure that pupils can understand and respond to risk, for example risks associated with extremism, new technology, substance misuse, knives and gangs, personal relationships and personal safety.